 - The number of enrolled students and the number of unexcused absences;

-- A description of any programs or schools developed to serve students who have had five or more absences in a month or ten in a year including information about the number of students in the program or school and the number of unexcused absences of students during and after participation in the program.
-The reports shall also describe any placements in an approved private nonsectarian school or program or certified program under a court order.
+- A description of any programs or schools developed to serve students who have had five or more unexcused absences in a month or ten in a year including information about the number of students in the program or school and the number of unexcused absences of students during and after participation in the program.
+The reports shall also describe any placements in an approved private nonsectarian school or program or certified program under a court order; and

 The information in these reports shall not disclose the names or other identification of the students or parents.

 For enrollment reporting for state funding purposes, a student is reported as a full-time equivalent (FTE) based on their enrolled weekly minutes; 1,665 weekly minutes or 27 weekly hours and 45 minutes equal 1.0 FTE for all grades (WAC 362-121-122).

 Passing time between classes and recess time may be included in a student’s weekly minutes.
 However, time for meals is excluded.

 Students attending school less than 1,665 weekly minutes are reported as a partial FTE.
 To calculate the student’s FTE, divide the student’s enrolled weekly minutes by 1,665.